Rosemary in Skincare: Benefits, Uses & Sustainability

 The plant’s essential oil profile is influenced by factors such as climate, soil composition, altitude, sun exposure, and even local pollinators.
 That’s why rosemary growing along the warm, dry cliffs of Corsica ends up producing more verbenone, while the same species growing in rocky Dalmatian terrain leans toward camphor.

 Even the same species (Salvia rosmarinus) can have dramatically different properties depending on its environment.
 It’s nature’s way of adapting — and for us, it means more choice when it comes to DIY skincare.
 We can pick the chemotype that matches our skin’s needs, our scent preferences, or even the season.
+Understanding these chemical variations is a core part of my DIY Skincare Recipes framework.

 Inside Rosemary: Bioactive Compounds Explained